-The Natural Science Collections Alliance (NSC Alliance) has submitted testimony to the House and Senate Appropriations Committees, requesting Congress to provide the National Science Foundation with at least $11 billion in FY 2023.
+The Natural Science Collections Alliance has submitted testimony to the House and Senate Appropriations Committees, requesting Congress to provide the National Science Foundation with at least $11.9 billion in FY 2024.
 The testimony highlights the importance and role of natural history collections in improving public well-being and national economic security.

-“Natural science collections advance scientific research and education, and that informs actions to improve public health, agricultural productivity, natural resource management, biodiversity conservation, and American economic innovation,” notes NSC Alliance.
-“Current research involving natural science collections also contributes to the development of new cyberinfrastructure, data visualization tools, and improved data management practices.
+“Natural science collections advance scientific research and education, and that informs actions to improve public health, agricultural productivity, natural resource management, biodiversity conservation, and American economic innovation and productivity,” noted NSC Alliance.
+“The institutions that care for scientific collections are important research infrastructure that enable other scientists to study the basic data of life; conduct biological, geological, anthropological, and environmental research; and integrate research findings from across these diverse disciplines.”

 Read the testimony submitted to the House.
 An identical version was submitted to the Senate.